bitcoin/bitcoin/depends/README.md

 - `riscv32-linux-gnu` for Linux RISC-V 32 bit
 - `riscv64-linux-gnu` for Linux RISC-V 64 bit
 - `s390x-linux-gnu` for Linux S390X
+- `armv7a-linux-android` for Android ARM 32 bit
+- `aarch64-linux-android` for Android ARM 64 bit
+- `x86_64-linux-android` for Android x86 64 bit

-The paths are automatically configured and no other options are needed.
+The paths are automatically configured and no other options are needed unless targeting [Android](../doc/build-android.md).

 ### Install the required dependencies: Ubuntu & Debian

-#### Common

-    apt install automake bison cmake curl libtool make patch pkg-config python3 xz-utils

 #### For macOS cross compilation

-    apt install clang lld llvm g++ zip
+    sudo apt-get install curl bsdmainutils cmake libz-dev python3-setuptools zip

-Clang 18 or later is required.
-You must also obtain the macOS SDK before proceeding with a cross-compile.
+Note: You must obtain the macOS SDK before proceeding with a cross-compile.
 Under the depends directory, create a subdirectory named `SDKs`.
 Then, place the extracted SDK under this new directory.
 For more information, see [SDK Extraction](../contrib/macdeploy/README.md#sdk-extraction).

 #### For Win64 cross compilation